andrzejczukm/NLP-RAG/data/README.md

-This folder will contain the PDF for school literature we wish to use for our project.
+This folder will contain the school literature we wish to use for our project.